cobalthq/cobalt-product-public-docs/content/en/Getting started/what-to-expect.md

 1. Once you've finished setting up a pentest, select **Pentests** in the left-hand pane.
 You should see your pentest listed, with an [In Review](/platform-deep-dive/pentests/pentest-process/pentest-states/) label.
-1. We'll select the best available testers before the start of the pentest.
+1. We'll select the best available pentesters before the start of the pentest.
 The time we need depends on your {{% ptaas-tier %}} and any [additional requests](/getting-started/review-pentest/#additional-requests) you have.
 1. Once our pentesters start the pentest, they'll update you on their progress.
-You can [collaborate on the pentest](/platform-deep-dive/collaboration/collaborate-on-pentests/) and your teammates using the following communication channels:
+You can [collaborate on the pentest](/platform-deep-dive/collaboration/collaborate-on-pentests/) using the following communication channels:
-   - [Messaging](/platform-deep-dive/collaboration/collaborate-on-pentests/#collaborate-in-the-cobalt-app) in the Cobalt app.
+   - [Messaging in the Cobalt app](/platform-deep-dive/collaboration/collaborate-on-pentests/#collaborate-in-the-cobalt-app).
 Select **Messages** on the pentest page.
 In the sidebar that opens, you can read updates from pentesters and communicate in the chat.<br><br>
    ![Collaborate on a pentest in the Messages sidebar](/deepdive/MessagesSidebar.png "Collaborate on a pentest in the Messages sidebar")
    - A [Slack channel](/platform-deep-dive/collaboration/collaborate-on-pentests/#use-slack-for-communication) dedicated for your pentest.
 1. You may get questions from your pentesters.
 You can also elaborate